Azure Service Bus REST API

 Service Bus service

 Service Bus service APIs access the Service Bus service directly, and perform various management operations at the entity level, rather than at the namespace level (such as sending a message to a queue.
-These APIs use SAS authentication.
+These APIs use SAS authentication or Azure Active Directory authentication.